AmirulAzam007/Assignment-003/README.md

 const allMatches = document.querySelectorAll(".myClass");
 2. Creating and Inserting a New Element

-To dynamically add elements to the DOM:
+To dynamically add elements to the DOM, start by creating the element.

-Create the element:

 const newDiv = document.createElement("div");

-Add content and attributes:
+Next, add content and attributes to the element.

 newDiv.innerText = "Hello World";
 newDiv.classList.add("card");

-Insert it into the DOM:
+Finally, insert the element into the DOM.

 const container = document.getElementById("allcards");
 container.appendChild(newDiv); // Adds at the end
 3. Event Bubbling

-Event bubbling is the process where an event starts at the target element and then propagates upward through its ancestors.
+Event bubbling is the process where an event starts at the target element and propagates upward through its ancestors.

 Example: Clicking a button inside a <div>: